intel/intel-extension-for-transformers/examples/optimize/pytorch/huggingface/text-classification/quantization/inc/README.md

 # Text classification

-The script `run_glue.py` provides three quantization approaches (PostTrainingStatic, PostTrainingStatic and QuantizationAwareTraining) based on [Intel® Neural Compressor](https://github.com/intel/neural-compressor).
+The script `run_glue.py` provides three quantization approaches (PostTrainingStatic, PostTrainingStatic and QuantizationAwareTraining) based on [nlp toolkit](...).

 GLUE is made up of a total of 9 different tasks.
 Here is how to run the script on one of them: